MyPortugalHoliday.com

 Day 7: A Historic Day Trip from Porto

-For the final day, choose between two of Northern Portugal's most important historic cities.
-Travel to Guimarães, the exceptionally preserved medieval city known as the birthplace of the nation, or visit Braga, Portugal's ancient religious capital, famed for its grand cathedral and the impressive Bom Jesus do Monte sanctuary.
+The final day offers a difficult choice between two of Northern Portugal's most important cities.
+You can either visit Guimarães, the beautifully preserved medieval city known as the 'birthplace of the nation', or Braga, Portugal's ancient religious capital, famed for its grand cathedral and the impressive Bom Jesus do Monte sanctuary.

 Planning & Accommodation: This itinerary is structured with 3 nights in Lisbon, 1 night in Coimbra, and 3 nights in Porto.
 The journey between cities is made on the Alfa Pendular express train service; tickets should be booked in advance for the best prices.